Early warning can save lives

 Smoke detectors are devices that are mounted on the wall or ceiling and automatically sound a warning when they sense smoke or other products of combustion.
 When people are warned early enough about a fire, they can escape before it spreads.
 Prices start at about $6 and up.

-A Johns Hopkins University study, funded by the United States Fire Administration, found that 75 percent of residential fire deaths and 84 percent of residential fire injuries could have been prevented by smoke detectors.
+A Johns Hopkins University study, funded by the U.S. Fire Administration, found 75 percent of residential fire deaths and 84 percent of residential fire injuries could have been prevented by smoke detectors.

 Every year thousands of people die from fires in the home.
 Fire kills an estimated 4,000 Americans every year.
 Another 30,000 people are seriously injured by fire each year.
 Property damage from fire costs us at least $11.2 billion yearly.
 Most fire victims feel that fire would “never happen to them.”

 Although we like to feel safe at home, about two-thirds of our nation’s fire deaths happen in the victim’s own home.
 The home is where we are at the greatest risk and where we must take the most precautions.

 Most deaths occur from inhaling smoke or poisonous gases, not from the flames.

 Most fatal fires occur in residential buildings between 11 p.m. and 6 a.m. when occupants are more likely to be asleep.
 More than 90 percent of fire deaths in buildings occur in residential dwellings.

 There are two basic type of smoke detectors: